CSCfi/csc-user-guide/docs/apps/ames-stereo.md

 ## Usage

-Ames Stereo Pipeline is included in following modules:
+Ames Stereo Pipeline is included in the following module:

 * ames-stereo: 3.2.0